 Purchased: Europe Bound

 I already have an in-depth review of these over here.
-Read it!
+Read the Keen Newport H2 review.

 If I were to do it again, I'd definitely bring these along.
 You really don't want to have to wear socks on a hot-climate type of trip like I did.
 These give you the breathability that you want and versatility in the water.